 If the evil men were smart enough to be able to have the documents forged to such a degree as to escape detection, then surely they would realized that they could still foil Smith by changing some of the 116 pages to cause inconstancies with the BOM story.

-[top]The lost pages could not have been altered without detection.
+The lost pages could not have been altered without detection.
 The lost pages never resurfaced and were very likely burned by Martin Harris's wife.
 In reality, the lost 116 pages were never produced and what Smith and God had feared never happened.
 If Harris's wife had really thrown them in the fire, then what would have been the problem with Smith just re-translating them from the beginning again?
 If the pages were not destroyed, they would have resurfaced at some point because they could still be altered to discredit Smith.
 But they never resurfaced either because they were destroyed early on by Mrs. Harris or because there were no evil men standing by to alter the pages.
 Either way, the story about Satan's plan to discredit the prophet was apparently made up by Smith to cover himself.
 What ultimately happened is exactly what you would expect if Joseph was making up the Book of Mormon.
 The pages were lost and needed to be redone - it would be a similar story told a little differently.

 Also, Joseph asked God if he could share the pages and he got a "no" answer twice.
 Then he got a "yes" answer because he was wearying the Lord with his requests.
 To believe this, you must accept that God is so impatient he's bothered by someone asking the same question repeatedly.
 You must also believe that a perfect God can be wrong or change his mind (especially when annoyed by irritating supplicants like Joseph Smith).
 This conflicted, changeable being doesn't sound like a God anyone should be worshiping, or in fact resemble the God the Mormon's profess to believe in.
 But if God will change his mind by repeated requests for the same desire, perhaps I should continue to ask God to help me win the lottery.

-In response to the critic's comment above about God being a changeable God that would change his mind by merely being asked the same question repeatedly, a reader suggested the following possible explanation:
+In response to the critic's first comment above about God being a changeable God that would change his mind by merely being asked the same question repeatedly, a reader suggested the following possible explanation:

-[top]In regards to the lost Book of Mormon manuscript, I have personally wondered if the Lord never did "agree" to allow Joseph to give Martin the manuscript.
+In regards to the lost Book of Mormon manuscript, I have personally wondered if the Lord never did "agree" to allow Joseph to give Martin the manuscript.
 That is, Joseph Smith only thought he received a "yes" answer on the third attempt.
 Personally, I find this a more interesting interpretation of the events because it underscores the dilemma inherent in personal revelation - how do you really know if the answer came from God?
 I like to think that Joseph Smith would have struggled with this dilemma just like anyone else.
 I offer this as a rebuttal to the "Ending summary by critics" section you have, which states that the nature of God from this incident shows that "this conflicted, changeable being doesn't sound like a God anyone should be worshiping."
 Yes, a "changeable" god should not be worshiped, but the events of the lost manuscript do not necessarily have to be interpreted as an example of God changing His mind.

-We find it hard to believe that Satan and some evil men were really behind the plot to steal the 116 pages.
+We find it hard to believe that Satan and some wicked men were really behind the plot to steal the 116 pages.
 The stolen pages would have eventually come forth, in probably a failed attempt to discredit Joseph.
-If nothing else they would have been worth a lot of money so we can't imagine why the evil men, if they existed, would not have used the pages to either try to discredit Joseph, ransom them to Martin and Joseph or hold on to them to eventually sell them.
+If nothing else they would have been worth a lot of money to the Church so we can't imagine why the evil men, if they existed, would not have used the pages to either try to discredit Joseph, ransom them to Martin and Joseph or hold on to them to eventually sell them.
 The stolen pages wouldn't have simply been destroyed by men who went to such trouble to obtain them.